A Better Tomorrow: Music

 Joseph Koo served as A Better Tomorrow's composer.
 He primarily used synthesisers for the background score, writing more dramatic music in the lead up to the action sequences.
 Koo also composed the film's theme song, "In the Sentimental Past", with lyrics by frequent collaborator James Wong Jim, and sung by Cheung.
 Written in the relative keys of E major and C minor, it is a melancholic musical piece featuring harmonica, strings, keyboard, drums, and guitar.
 Lyrically, "In the Sentimental Past" is about a warm reunion between individuals happy to re-express their feelings for each other.
-Scholar Julian Stringer described the melody of "In the Sentimental Past" as a "lilting, haunting melody" that "denotes pain, suffering and emotional trauma".
+Scholar Julian Stringer described "In the Sentimental Past" as having a "lilting, haunting melody" that "denotes pain, suffering and emotional trauma".
 While Koo used the song as a musical motif at key emotional points throughout the movie, the full version with lyrics is played at the film's conclusion.

 In addition to Koo's contributions, A Better Tomorrow also uses a few pop songs.
 For the sequence where Mark plants his weapons in several flowerpots, the Hokkien pop song "Don't Lose Your Will" (免失志) by Taiwanese singer Chen Hsiao-yun is used.
 The film also includes a version of "Tomorrow Will Be Better" sung by the Wong Tai Sin Children's Choir, and Roman Tam's "Toiling Life in the Wind and Rain", which was a cover of "Heenari" by Koo Chang-mo.
 It also utilises music composed by Peter Gabriel from the 1984 film Birdy, as well as a track from Brian Eno's 1978 album Music for Films.